 Women who have survived breast cancer often become devastated when the disease results in the loss of one or both or their breasts.
-Those who have suffered this and live in Manahawkin, NJ can visit Dr. Mohit Sood, a board-certified plastic and reconstructive surgeon who performs breast reconstruction surgery at his New Jersey practice, Sood Center.
+Those who have suffered this can visit Dr. Mohit Sood, a board-certified plastic and reconstructive surgeon who performs breast reconstruction surgery at his practice, Sood Center.
 Dr. Sood is passionate about helping women restore their confidence and embrace a new outlook on life.

 What Is Breast Reconstruction Surgery?